elimc/jumpstart-install-script/README.md

 # Dependencies
 * You will need to have [WP-CLI](http://wp-cli.org/) installed.
 This process is so easy, my mother could install it.
+* You will need a `config.yml` file in your `~/.wp-cli` directory to allow *WP-CLI* to create an [.htaccess file](http://wp-cli.org/commands/rewrite/flush/).
+A `config.yml` file has been included in this package for your convenience.
+Just move it to the `~/.wp-cli` folder.
 * You will need to have bash installed.
 If you are on a Mac, you already have it.
 * AMPS stack of some sort.
-I use [AAMPS](http://www.ampps.com/).
+I use [AMPPS](http://www.ampps.com/).
 Your site won't load without PHP and MySQL.
 Duh!
-* Optional: If you want to use [Gulp](http://gulpjs.com/) with your project, you will need to have [Node](https://nodejs.org/) installed.
+* To use [Gulp](http://gulpjs.com/) with your project, you will need to have [Node](https://nodejs.org/) installed.

 # Warnings
 This script has only been tested on a MacOS.

 # Use
-Personally, I put `wpinstall.sh` in my custom `Scripts` directory and then alias it in `bashrc`, like so: `alias wpinstall="~/Scripts/wpinstall.sh"`.
+Personally, I put `wpinstall.sh` in a `~/Scripts` directory and then alias it in `.bashrc`, like so: `alias wpinstall="~/Scripts/wpinstall.sh"`.
 When I want to install WordPress, I use the command line to navigate to the folder I want my WordPress site installed and type `bash wpinstall`.
 The script will ask you a couple questions, and then it will install everything.
 At this point, you might want to learn a new hobby ... due to all the newfound free time you have.

 # Gulp
 ##### Local URL